✦ Updated for the 2026 ATAR cycle

 HSC · Calculated by UAC

 The Higher School Certificate is Australia's largest Year 12 qualification.
-ATAR is calculated from your best 10 units, including at least 2 units of English.
+Your ATAR is calculated from your best 10 units, including at least 2 units of English — which can never be excluded from your aggregate.

-• Extension 1 counts as 2 units, Extension 2 as 1 unit
+• Extension 1 counts as 1 unit, Extension 2 as 1 unit (each on top of the 2-unit course)

-• UAC calculates ATAR based on scaled marks
+• UAC calculates the ATAR each year using freshly scaled marks

-• Moderation aligns school assessments to exam performance
+• Moderation aligns school-based assessment to exam performance

 Victoria (VIC)